delpinolisette/wsl-linux-cheat-sheet/README.md

 - [Sources](#sources)

-### Accessing Windows Files:
+### Accessing Windows Files from the Linux Terminal:
 ---
-How to access Windows Drives and files?

 list all drives: